arifszn/gitprofile/README.md

   <a href="#arifszn"><img src="https://arifszn.github.io/assets/img/drop-shadow.png" width="50%" alt="Shadow"/></a>
 </p>

 **GitProfile** is an easy to use portfolio builder where you can create a portfolio page automatically by just providing your GitHub username.
-It is built using React.js on top of Vite.js.
+It is built using React.js on top of Vite.
 But it's not necessary to have knowledge on these to get you started.
 You can make your own copy with zero coding experience.

 **Features:**